-Cell tracking in a developing organism means extracting spatio-temporal trajectories of cells and detecting moments of cell divisions.
+Cell tracking means extracting spatio-temporal trajectories of cells in a developing organism and detecting moments of cell divisions.
 It is one of the most interesting topics in the modern biology - a reliable backward tracking method could answer some of the fundamental questions of developmental biology: global and local movement of cells, origin and formation of tissues and organs, cell division rate and localization, etc.

 In this paper, we present a new method for tracking cells in 2D + time image sequences.
-We consider a time sequence of 2D images as a 3D image, where separate frames are stacked atop each other.
-We identify cell evolutions as a set of spatio-temporal tubes.
-We achieve this via spatiotemporal 3D segmentation.
+The basic idea behind this method is seeing a time sequence of 2D images as a 3D image, where separate frames are stacked atop each other.

+First, we need to identify cell evolutions as a set of spatio-temporal tubes.
+We achieve this via spatio-temporal segmentation.
 Having these tubes segmented, tracking means, from a given point in tube interior, to find a trajectory - within this tube - to the cell identifier in the first video frame.
-In later sections, we will refer to these firstframe cells as to the "root cells".
+In later sections, we will refer to these first-frame cell identifiers as to the "roots of tubes".
 Finding a correct trajectory is achieved via computation and use of two constrained distance functions.
-The distance function from root cells forces trajectory to approach a root cell.
-The distance from segmented boundaries keeps this trajectory centered.